jzhobes/MessageHub/README.md

 MessageHub is a unified local viewer for your personal chat archives.
 It aggregates and displays message history from **Facebook**, **Instagram**, **Google Chat**, and **Google Voice** exports in a single, modern web interface.

+It also features **DataForge AI**, a built-in studio for curating high-quality datasets to fine-tune Large Language Models (LLMs) on your authentic voice.

 ## Features

 - **Unified Dashboard:** Toggle between Facebook Messenger, Instagram DMs, Google Chat, and Google Voice histories.
+- **DataForge AI Studio:** Select specific threads, filter system noise, and generate formatted JSONL datasets for OpenAI fine-tuning.
 - **Global Search:** Instantly search all archives.
-Click any result to **jump** to that message in its original context, preserving timeline history.
+Click any result to **jump** to that message in its original context.
 - **Rich Media Support:** View photos, videos, and reactions directly in the chat stream.
 - **Automated Ingestion:** A single script handles Zip extraction, data merging, and database population.